axibase/atsd/versioning/README.md

 ![](./resources/8.png)

-> Note: _Metric_ field must reference an existing metric with _Versioning = Yes_
+> Note: **Metric** field must reference an existing metric with _Versioning = Yes_

 ### CSV Parser using Default Tags

-To apply the same versioning fields to all records in a CSV file, specify them in the **Default Tags** field in the CSV parser or on the [CSV File Upload](../parsers/csv/README.md#uploading-csv-files) page:
+To apply the same versioning fields to all records in a CSV file, specify them in the **Default Tags** field in the CSV parser or on the [CSV File Upload](../parsers/csv/README.md#uploading-csv-files) page.

 ```ls
 $version_status={status}